-Breakfast Foods to Avoid for Belly Fat Loss, Says Science
+The Worst Breakfast Foods for Belly Fat Loss, Says Science

 For many people, breakfast is the most exciting meal of the day.
 You get to roll out of bed, make your favorite cup of coffee, and treat yourself to a nice meal to help jumpstart your morning.
 And while there are plenty of delicious and healthy options out there to choose from, there are also some breakfast foods that may cause more harm than good.
 In fact, your favorite morning meals may be among the worst breakfast foods for belly fat.

-Research points out some specific breakfast items that are known to lead to potential health complications, including an increased risk of abdominal fat.
+Research suggests that some specific foods common to breakfast time are more likely to lead to the amassment of more belly fat—also known as visceral fat.
 Although it's perfectly healthy and necessary to have some amount of fat around your stomach, too much of it can be dangerous because it sits around your abdominal organs.
 In fact, carrying too much visceral fat can increase your risk of heart disease, stroke, and diabetes.

 White bread toast